idiap/llm-asr-prompt/README.md

 We modified the original HuggingFace PEFT library to add:

 - **P_PROJECTOR**: A new PEFT type that implements our prompt projector mechanism.
-- **User-provided embedding initialization**: Support for initializing prompt embeddings with custom embeddings via the `virtual_token_embs` parameter in p-tuning as well as in our p-projector.
+- **User-provided embedding initialization**: Support for initializing prompt embeddings with custom embeddings via the `virtual_token_embs` parameter in `PromptEncoder`.

 ## 🚀 Installation